MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 Avoid the use of the comma operator except for very disciplined use in the control part of for statements.
 (This does not apply to the comma separator, which is used in object literals, array literals, var statements, and parameter lists.)

+End each element in array with a comma especially if each element is on its own line

 ## Block Scope

 In JavaScript blocks do not have scope.
 Only functions have scope.
 Do not use blocks except as required by the compound statements.